open/close all folders

-The .hack R1 Games have 3 levels of armour, with Wavemasters only being able to wear the lightest version.
+- The .hack R1 Games have 3 levels of armour, with Wavemasters only being able to wear the lightest version.

-Fortune Summoners justifies this In-Universe.
+- Fortune Summoners justifies this In-Universe.
 The main character, Arche, is the only one who can wear metal armour and use a sword because she doesn't rely on magic (because she can't cast it until the end, where she becomes able to do a Fusion Dance with an air elemental), which large metal objects interfere with.

-Subverted in Dissidia: Final Fantasy, as Golbez wears full black armor as in his original game, but is a fully magic fighter.
+- Subverted in Dissidia: Final Fantasy, as Golbez wears full black armor as in his original game, but is a fully magic fighter.
 Gilgamesh then lampshades this trope by calling out to him that if he's a wizard, he should dress the part.
 Likewise, Exdeath is much more the Evil Sorcerer than anything else, and also wears full plate.
 Possibly played with with The Emperor: While his "canon" costume is a suit of golden armor, it's possible that it's only for show, a trick to make him look more imposing, as he's a Squishy Wizard whose alternate robe outfits reveal him to be quite thin.

-In Diablo I and II, this happens in a roundabout way.
+- In Diablo and Diablo II, this happens in a roundabout way.
 A character's ability to wear a piece of armour (aside from level and any specific class restrictions on an item) more often than not depends on how many stat points are in STR.
 The result is that the 'pure' mage classes (wizards in the first game, necromancers and sorceresses in the second) can't wear the heaviest armour because the player has likely put most of their stat points into INT.
 In other words, they can't wear the armour because they're squishy, and they're squishy because they train their minds more than their bodies.
-Additionally in Diablo I wizards had the lowest maximum STR, placing another cap on what armors they could equip.
+Additionally in Diablo the Sorcerer had the lowest maximum STR, placing another cap on what armors they could equip.

 - In Rift: Mages can only wear cloth armor.
 Justified as follows:

 "The art of weaving magic does not favor heavy armors that distract the senses and restrict movement."

-Guild Wars: Pure spellcaster classes (Elementalist, Mesmer, Monk, Necromancer) are restricted to lower armor ratings than fighter type classes.
+- Guild Wars: Pure spellcaster classes (Elementalist, Mesmer, Monk, Necromancer) are restricted to lower armor ratings than fighter type classes.

-Guild Wars 2: Scholar type professions (Elementalist, Mesmer, Necromancer) can only wear light armor.
+- Guild Wars 2: Scholar type professions (Elementalist, Mesmer, Necromancer) can only wear light armor.

-Very early in Ultima Online there was no such restriction in place.
+- Very early in Ultima Online there was no such restriction in place.
 This was changed with an update because it created serious balance issues.

-In EverQuest and EverQuest II, as well as the spinoff Champions of Norrath, all the mage classes are restricted to wearing cloth armor, though EQ2's appearance armor slots have allowed for them to at least appear to be wearing full platemail while wielding giant flaming swords.
+- In EverQuest and EverQuest II, as well as the spinoff Champions of Norrath, all the mage classes are restricted to wearing cloth armor, though EQ2's appearance armor slots have allowed for them to at least appear to be wearing full platemail while wielding giant flaming swords.

-In Star Wars: The Old Republic, the more Force-oriented Jedi/Sith classes (Consulars and Inquisitors) were only proficient with light armor at first.
+- In Star Wars: The Old Republic, the more Force-oriented Jedi/Sith classes (Consulars and Inquisitors) were only proficient with light armor at first.
 The game has since added adaptive armor, which once equipped becomes functionally equivalent to the heaviest armor the character can normally wear, which can allow them to wear armor that looks heavier (though a lot of players tend to go the opposite direction).